Shivabajelan/Perth-Restaurant-Explorer-Mapping-Insights-Analysing-Trends/README.md

   4. Yelp_Restaurants.ipynb for creating an interactive map for users to explore their desired place from different places to eat in Perth.

-  5. Detailed analysis are provided inside the database_operation_and_visualisation.ipynb
+  5. Detailed analysis is provided inside the database_operation_and_visualisation.ipynb

-  6. The raw data, clean csv, and Excel data by using Pandas are stored in the data directory
+  6. The raw data, clean CSV, and Excel data by using Pandas are stored in the data directory

-  7. Clean data for interactive map visualisation is located in Resources directory
+  7. Clean data for interactive map visualisation is located in the Resources directory

+### How it Works

+### New Libraries
+We have used the following libraries to produce out plots that haven't been used in our course todate:

+ 1.  folium - Folium is a powerful Python library that helps you create several types of Leaflet maps.
+By default, Folium creates a map in a separate HTML file.
+Since Folium results are interactive, this library is very useful for dashboard building.
+You can also create inline Jupyter maps in Folium.

+ 2.  ipywidgets - ipywidgets is a powerful Python Library that provides a list of widgets quite common in web apps and dashboards like dropdowns, checkboxes, radio buttons, buttons, and many more.

 ## Visualisations